moonsoo-choi/moonsoo-choi.github.io/index.md

   1. [Rawlsian framework of fairness and justice](https://plato.stanford.edu/entries/rawls/#JusFaiJusWitLibSoc)...
 I actually see an interesting link between [veil of ignorance](https://ethicsunwrapped.utexas.edu/glossary/veil-of-ignorance) and [differences among SCOTUS justices' approaches to racism](https://www.corteidh.or.cr/tablas/r33547.pdf)
   2. [Saint Thérèse of Lisieux](https://www.littleflower.org/st-therese/)
   3. Franz Kafka (the most interesting yet perplexing quote: "...I believe we are not such a radical relapse of God's, only one of his bad moods.
 He had a bad day.")
-  4. Organizational dynamics (and why 1 + 1 isn't always 2 when you have a group of people).
+  4. Organizational dynamics (and why 1 + 1 is 2 when you ask an individual, but it isn't always 2 when you assemble a group of humans).

 ## Before PhD: